VincentG03/personal-website/README.md

 ---

-## 🚀 Deployment
+## 🚀 Deployment & Hosting

-Deployed on **Vercel** with continuous deployment from the main branch.
-The platform provides:
+The website is deployed with continuous integration from the main branch.
+The custom domain **vincentgiang.com** is managed through Cloudflare, providing:
+- DNS management and routing
+- SSL/TLS encryption
+- DDoS protection and security features
-- Global CDN for fast content delivery
+- Global CDN for fast content delivery worldwide
-- Automatic HTTPS
-- Optimized for Next.js applications
-- Zero-configuration deployment

----

-## � License

-This project is open source and available for viewing.
-Feel free to reach out if you have any questions about the implementation.

 ---